asuprem/EdnaML/config-reidentification.md

         job: Developer
         skill: Elite

 This readme describes all configuration options.
 Each section represents a top-level key.
 Each subsection describes a sub-key.
 A subsection covers value descriptors for the key.
-You can take a look at some of the configurations in `/config/`.
+You can take a look at some of the configurations in `/config/VeRi/veri_base.yml`.

+- EXECUTION
+    - MODEL_SERVING: `str`.
+Not used at the moment.
+    - EPOCHS: `int`.
+Number of epochs to train.
+    - TEST_FREQUENCY: `int`.
+Epochs to wait between evaluating model.
+    - CRAWLER: `str`.
+A crawler object from `crawlers`, e.g. VeRiDataCrawler
+    - TRAINER: `str`.
+A trainer object from `trainers`, e.g. SimpleTrainer

+- SAVE
+    - SAVE_FREQUENCY: `int`.
+Epoch to wait between model, optimizer, and scheduler backup.
+    - MODEL_VERSION: `int`.
+Experiment version. useful if running the same experiment again.
+    - MODEL_CORE_NAME: `str`.
+Name of experiment (or model).
+Used to name folders during saving.
+    - MODEL_BACKBONE: `str`.
+Nickname for model backbone.
+Useful to keep track of multiple models/experiments.
+    - MODEL_QUALIFIER: `str`.
+Additional qualifier string.
+Useful if running same model on different datasets, etc.
+    - DRIVE_BACKUP: `bool`.
+Whether to backup saves to another directory.
+Used for Google Drive backup in Colab.

 - DATASET
     - ROOT_DATA_FOLDER: `str`.
 The folder containing training, testing, and query images.